lumarama/foreachi/src/flutter/provider-cheatsheet.md

 }
 ```

-When model changes build() method of every widget that uses the model is invoked to re-build affected widgets.
+Now when state of the model changes from anywere in your application build() method of all widgets that use the model will be invoked to rebuild them.
+Just make sure you don't update the model in the build() method itself.
+This will create a disaster - infinite loop of model changes and widget updates.
+I.e. you can see that I don't call model.setState() in the build() method, but in the onPressed() button handler.